frephs/bereal-recap-202x/README.md

 ### Reccomendations
 I recommend using a song with a crescendo in the middle, so that the video is more interesting and to choose a song lenght so that there is a ratio of no more than 360 photos per minute of music approximately.

+## Contribute
+Feel free to contribute. here's a list of features that would be cool to implement
+- [ ] Connection to BeReal exposed api
+- [ ] Contribute to toofake for the download of extra bereals
+- [ ] Script to edit the cover template automatically
+- [ ] Integrated web-app solution